TheIoTLearningInitiative/EmbeddedLinux/documentation/Challenge.md

 With this step by step challenge you will have a parallel learning experience of Embedded Systems and continue with the implementation of functionality on top of the project you have built during the workshop.

-1. Build Systems, Yocto Board Support Package, Compilation Make
+1. Build Systems, Yocto Board Support Package, Compilation, Make
 2. Build Systems, Yocto Board Support Package, Modules, Simulated Sensor Kernel Module
 3. Build Systems, Yocto Board Support Package, Modules, Simulated Sensor Kernel Module, Load Automatically At Boot Time
 4. Build Systems, Yocto Board Support Package, Modules, Simulated Sensor Kernel Module, InternetOfThings101/main.py